endrebodi/endreBodi/README.md

 ### Hey there 👋

 I'm a full stack developer with a passion for creating innovative and efficient solutions.

-I specialize in the MERN stack, but I also have experience with React Native, Python, and various databases including Realm, SQLite, MongoDB, and IndexedDB.
+I specialize in the MERN stack, but I also have great experience with React Native, Python, and various databases including Realm, SQLite, MongoDB, and IndexedDB.

 I love taking on new challenges and tackling complex problems to deliver quality work.

 ### What I Do
 Full Stack Development